Phrasal verb run over

 • He got run over by a car (Past Simple)

-Along with run over, words are popular cut back and govern.
+Along with run over, words are popular do over and stand out.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.